kernelkit/infix/doc/container.md

 interfaces as well, but here we will use one end of a VETH pair as an example.

+The network `option` setting is available also for this case, but only the `interface_name=foo0` option works.
+Which is still very useful.
+To change the MAC address, you need to use the `custom-phys-adderss` in the general network settings.

 [^3]: Something which the container bridge network type does behind the
     scenes with one end of an automatically created VETH pair.

 #### Routed Setup